Deployment

 Every live dispatch request passes through the following checks in order.
 Understanding this sequence helps you diagnose failures at each stage:

-- No conflicting active GPU lane exists (single active lane enforced).
+- No conflicting active GPU lane exists.

 - A queue item exists.